nicktodd/nodejs-course/demos/using-zod/README.md

 3. **Framework integration**: Use with Express.js, Next.js, tRPC, or other frameworks
 4. **Testing**: Write comprehensive tests for your validation schemas
 5. **Performance optimization**: Learn about schema caching and optimization techniques

-## 🤝 Contributing

-Feel free to:
-- Add more examples
-- Improve documentation
-- Fix bugs or typos
-- Suggest new features

-## 📄 License

-MIT License - feel free to use this code in your own projects and training materials.

----

-**Happy validating!** 🎊

-*This example is part of a TypeScript training course.
-For more examples and tutorials, check out the other demos in this repository.*